Intro

 The term “billboard” is used to refer to objects that always face the camera.
 In this shader it is a float instead of a boolean, so that the particle can be not billboard, full billboard, and a bit inbetween.

-when set to 0, the particle rotation is fully substituted with the billboard rotationrotate y
+particle billboard blendwhen set to 0, the particle rotation is fully substituted with the billboard rotationrotate yworkaround to rotate_y being hard to control in the process shader.

 Particle animation